dentarg/auth0-blog/_posts/2017-09-15-easy-way-for-users-to-link-accounts.markdown

 ![Image of extension page]()
 <!-- Image in docs going through code review -->

-But let's assume the opposite for a moment, that your user has intentionally tried to create a second account with a different provider.
+But let's assume the opposite for a moment: that your user has intentionally tried to create a second account with a different provider.
 Not a problem!
-They can simply click the small, diminished link saying, "I want to skip this and create a new account." option and they'll continue to your site logged in as a new user under their new provider.
+They can simply click the small, diminished link saying, "I want to skip this and create a new account." and they'll continue to your site logged in as a new user under their new provider.

 Providing the ability to link accounts through the Account Link extension